TriForceX/MiyooCFW/Readme.md

 # Beta Testing

 Here you have a list some of the beta or custom files, to access them go to **Beta Testing** folder [here](https://www.dropbox.com/sh/04vuy4vwbz7tdn1/AADNJWp3jVL-siCksUOROBGca?dl=0&lst=).
-This section is for advanced users, no guides are provided for this (just some notes from chats in TXT files).
+This section is for advanced users, no guides are provided for this (just some notes from chats in _TXT_ files).

 Title | File | Notes
 :------------: | :------------: | :------------
-Auto Start Mod | GMenu2x_AutoStart.zip | Loads the last games/app/rom you were playing at startup Screen Tearing Partial Fix | PG_Driver_Baidu.zip | Improved driver for PocketGo and Bittboy v3/v2.5/v2 Rumble NES Mod | FCEUX_Rumble.zip | Modified NES Emulator FCEUX to support rumble FS Corruption Fix | FS_Corruption_Daemon.zip | Daemon file to fix file system corruptions
+Auto Start Mod | GMenu2x_AutoStart.zip | Loads the last games/app/rom you were playing at startup Screen Tearing Fix 1 | Screen_Tearing_1.zip | Improved driver for PocketGo and Bittboy v3/v2.5/v2
+Screen Tearing Fix 2 | Screen_Tearing_2.7z | Same as the first version but fix the screen distortion Rumble NES Mod | FCEUX_Rumble.zip | Modified NES Emulator FCEUX to support rumble FS Corruption Fix | FS_Corruption_Daemon.zip | Daemon file to fix file system corruptions